timgeorg/Tube-TLDR/README.md

 ### Further Ideas

-- automatically create an offline database
+- automatically create an offline database (local version only)

-- display more infos in the UI
+- display more infos in the UI (log messages)

 - fix the logger bug so only one logger per run can be created